 The job of a librarian is not merely to develop a nice collection of reading and other cultural material.
 If you want to sit at a desk, recording what crosses it and waiting for somebody to ask you for it, become an archivist.
 Being a librarian means actively helping people to find information and recreational culture.
 In a post-internet world, it means pro-actively doing it.
 For goodness sake people, it’s not about the books!
 Your job is to help people make sense of the world - a world overloaded with both information and misinformation.
 Our future approach needs to be proactive outside the library - we need to get off the mountain and become a real ‘street corner university’.
 Libraries often boast that with 3G mobile computing, phone apps and websites, the library can be anywhere.
 When libraries can be anywhere, librarians need to be everywhere.

-In the last post we discussed the research papers produced by the Australian Parliamentary Library and the Commons Library in the UK.
+In "Newspapers are dead, long live libraries" we discussed the research papers produced by the Australian Parliamentary Library and the Commons Library in the UK.
 Recently I discovered the Colorado State Library does something similar, but with a specific focus on libraries themselves, with their Library Research Service.

 The exciting thing about Radical Reference is that it is an excellent example of pro-active contextual service delivery.
 Radical Reference put together a kit of answers to the questions they think are most likely to be asked, but they also are prepared for anything.
 Support is provided by librarians ‘back at base’ either over the phone or online, but the service delivery point is literally on the streets.
 Using this sort of model, libraries could provide regular in-context information services where people actually are - in the park, at the farmers’ market, outside the football game and so on.
 Another way of thinking about this, particularly for libraries like mine that operate in reasonably dense inner-city areas, is as a twenty-first century version of the mobile library services we used to offer.
 Instead of a bookmobile, however, you can now serve citizens outside the library building with just the librarian and a laptop or tablet computer.
 The Mobile Librarian doesn’t need a truck license - she can simply set up in the cafe, market or train station.
 Combined with a version of the new fashion for microlibraries you could combine this flexible service with a small hardcopy collection.